Hamza-abughazaleh/HR/README.md

 # HR
-HR API that can user register and upload his resum
+HR API that can user register and upload his resume